TatoNaranjo/TatoNaranjo/README.md

 ![Markdown](https://img.shields.io/badge/markdown-%23000000.svg?style=for-the-badge&logo=markdown&logoColor=white)

-# ¿What I am currently doing?
+# What Am I Currently Doing?
 I'm a Computer and Systems Engineering student and Full Stack Programmer with experience in agile methodologies.
 Proficient in technologies such as JavaScript, Python, React, Node.js, and SQL/NoSQL databases.
 Proven track record in efficient problem solving, with demonstrated ability to quickly adapt to new technologies and development environments.
 I have contributed to the success of innovative projects in collaborative teams, delivering scalable and high quality solutions.
 Motivated to bring my experience and technical skills to challenging and dynamic projects.

 ## Systems Engineering